Enosphorous/pumpkin_carving/README.md

 - A minimod for minecraft that allows you to carve pumpkins and melons using the new carver toolset.
 Have fun!

-## Features for 0.0.1
+## Features for 0.0.1 (TO DO)
-        - 5 pumpkin/melon stages (carving process)
-        - Drop pumpkin/melon seeds and possibly pumpkin innards when carving
+        - Make carved pumpkin face you when placed.
-        - Pumpkin juice/pumpkin stew